-On November 22, at the Baltic House Theatre-Festival, viewers can see two ballets.
+On November 22, at the Baltic House Theatre-Festival, viewers saw two ballets.

 Classical ballet is the pride of Russia, Marius Petipa is the pride of Russian ballet: every third ballet poster in the country is named after him.
 Is it possible to see the real Petipa today – and what do we really know about him?

-On November 24 lecture hall of the Hermitage will host a round table discussion «Around the Queen of Spades», accompanying the premiere of the documentary film “Silver and Gold of the Queen of Spades”, directed by Manas Sirakhanyan.
+On November 24 lecture hall of the Hermitage hosted a round table discussion «Around the Queen of Spades», accompanying the premiere of the documentary film “Silver and Gold of the Queen of Spades”, directed by Manas Sirakhanyan.

-On the occasion of the opening of the exhibition the St Petersburg State Museum of Theatre and Music also presents an encyclopedic album ‘Marius Petipa.
+On the occasion of the opening of the exhibition the St Petersburg State Museum of Theatre and Music also presented an encyclopedic album ‘Marius Petipa.
 La Dansomanie’ in two volumes.

 The Festival ended on November 27 with “Petipa.
 Metamorphosis.
 XXI century”, at the Alexandrinsky Theatre, with a programme which reflects the wide range of interest that outstanding masters of contemporary ballet have shown towards the Master’s creative heritage – his masterpieces Swan Lake, The Sleeping Beauty, The Nutcracker, and Giselle.